-There’s a lot that can go into it and as of writing this there’s no “real” documentation out there that states “This is what you need to do to be compliant”.
+There's a lot that can go into making sure a website is accessible and as of writing this there's no “real” documentation out there that states “This is what you need to do to be compliant”.

 For me, I try to aim for AA compliance (mid-level) with my client's websites which I feel for the time being is pretty safe (but I'm not a lawyer!).
 I do have a clause in my contract that states what I'll be doing and that it's not bulletproof, but should give them reasonable protection.
 Protection is great, and most certainly needed, but for me it's more a matter of ensuring that the websites I build are accessible to those who have disabilities – to create pages that can be used by everyone.
 The following are important aspects of ADA Compliance, but this is in no way everything that should/can be implemented, but it's a great start!

 Buttons should include an aria-label describing where it will bring the user if the text doesn't relay this well.
 This includes buttons like “read more” and “learn more”.

 Read more on this HERE.
 If you're using Elementor, you can easily add these under Button > Advanced > Attributes.

 Use REMs rather than Pixels for font size.
 This allows users to scale the text on your website in a much cleaner way.
 There's a PX to REM calculator that can be found HERE.

 Ensure the sections and elements of your website are named appropriately. (<header>, <footer>, <article>, <aside>, <nav>, <main>, and <section> in place of <div>) .
 Further reading on this can be found HERE.

 This one can be super annoying depending on your clients brand colors, however there's a fairly decent tool to check your site's contrast HERE.